YukitoRin/innbetween/README.md

 # IB RPG

-I like to use the FATE and Open Legend systems.
-For this game I intend to use the **FATE Accelerated** system.

-To begin with, you'll want to come up with a character concept.
-The secretive ranger with a chip on his shoulder, the aloof wizard, or the battlehardened warrior.
-Come up with the most general idea of the character you want to play.

 > The tavern is lively and warm.
 A great hearth is surrounded by people in ancient wooden chairs, each different in design from the last.
 Some sit on the ornate rugs and furs, looking intently on the fire.
->

 > There are some in the darker corners, watching the room. others are staring intently into long empty mugs.
->

 > There are still plenty of empty tables, and at the bar sit only a handful of people nursing drinks.
-The barkeep is cheery and idling chatting with the one nearest the entrance.
+The barkeeper is cheery and idling chatting with the one nearest the entrance.

+> As you size up the room, curious eyes flicker about.
+Everyone here has the same question...

+> **Who are you?**